dartsim/dart/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Set version target by selecting a milestone on the right side
 - [ ] Summarize this change in `CHANGELOG.md`
 - [ ] Add unit test(s) for this change
+- [ ] Add Python bindings for new methods and classes